Northern White Cedar: Uses, Identification, and Growth Rate

 Workability:Overall good but poor screw-holding capabilities.

-Northern White Cedar Uses
+Northern White Cedar Wood Uses

-Northern White Cedar Identification
+Northern White Cedar Tree Identification

 It can be identified by its tree texture and leaf structure.
 It is a small to medium-sized tree.
 The size of the tree depends on the area and investment.